DAM Knowledge

 Key Features of a DAM

-• Storing and managing brand and marketing material (photos, videos, etc.)
+• Storing and managing brand assets (photos, videos, etc.)

 • Finding and retrieving media assets, using advanced searches